maj596/RuuningIPNonHPC/README.md

 Also you can add ur email on  .sh script so you get notified when the file ends running to  make it easier for yourself.

+Also I didnt upload the log files since those are too large to upload here, but you can easily run and test the model using the google doc guide.